 From webinars and in-person meetings to SMS messages and mailers, all forms of communication play an important role in your open enrollment communication campaign.

 Out of all communication platforms, email is one of your most important mediums, and for good reason.

-HubSpot reports that, “86% of professionals prefer to use email when communicating for business purposes.”
+HubSpot reports, “86% of professionals prefer to use email when communicating for business purposes.”

 Given the importance of email as a communication vehicle, you’ll want to know what events deserve a quick benefits announcement or email blast.

-In this article, I highligh nine important emails you’ll want to send.
+In this article, I highlight nine important emails you’ll want to send.
 You will likely need additional emails to reinforce your message—this list is a starting point.